Vosper 73 ft motor torpedo boat

 The Vosper 73 foot Motor Torpedo Boat was a mid-twentieth century British motor torpedo boat (MTB) designed by Vosper that served in the Royal Navy Coastal Forces during the Second World War.

 At 73 ft long they were considered small boats compared to longer designs such as the Fairmile D.

 Development

 The design came about from a requirement that British motor torpedo boats should be better able to fight other small craft, which was the job of motor gun boats (MGB).
-To this end Vospers built on their existing 70 foot designs, and the design was tested with MTB 379.
+To this end Vospers built on their existing 70 ft designs, and the design was tested with MTB 379.
 Sixteen (MTB 380–345) were ordered in 1943.
 A second contract for five more (MTB 523–527) with heavier gun armament was placed in December.

 The boats carried four 18-inch torpedo tubes as their major offensive armament along with Oerlikon 20 mm cannon and some defensive armament (two twin Vickers K machine guns, one either side) for protection against enemy aircraft.
 The type II gave up two torpedo tubes, but gained a QF 6 pounder gun which displaced the Oerlikon to the aft deck.
 This made it more capable of performing the MGB role.